MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 **LoadAttempts** – number of attempts to load add-in

+#### Office.Extensibility.COMAddinUnhandledExceptionEnterprise

+Event generated when COM Add-in crashes.
+This is used as a numerator in the computation of enterprise-specific health status for add-ins which is used to infer during pilot if the add-in is "ready to upgrade" in the production ring.

+The following fields are collected (Note that these fields are written as placeholders to prevent breaking existing scripts: AddinFriendlyName, AddinProgId, AddinVersion, AddinFileName)

+- **AddinConnectFlag** - current load behavior

+- **AddinFileName** - field empty - deprecated

+- **AddinFriendlyName** - field empty - deprecated

+- **AddinId** - the add-in Class Id

+- **AddinProgId** - field empty - deprecated

+- **AddinTimeDateStamp** - the add-in timestamp from the DLL metadata

+- **AddinVersion** - field empty - deprecated

+- **Interface** - Office interface where exception occurred

+- **LoadAttempts** - number of attempts to load add-in

+- **Method** - Office method where exception occurred

+- **ScopeId** - the current thread scope

+- **VSTOAddIn** - whether add-in is VSTO

+#### Office.Extensibility.Sandbox.ODPActivationHeartbeat

+Office Add-ins run in a sandbox.
+This event collects heartbeat information on activations.
+When an add-in crashes, this event collects why it crashed in the case it’s related to our sandbox.
+Used to investigate when customers escalate issues.

+The following fields are collected:

+- **AppId** - ID of the App

+- **AppInfo** - Data regarding the type of add-in (task pane or UILess or in content etc.) and the provider type (omen, SharePoint, filesystem etc.)

+- **AppInstanceId** - ID of the app instance

+- **AssetId** - Asset ID of the app

+- **ErrorCode** - Total time spent

+- **NumberOfAddinsActivated** - Counter of add-ins activated

+- **RemoterType** - Specifies the type of remoter (Trusted, untrusted, Win32webView, Trusted UDF, etc.) used to activate the add-in

+- **StoreType** - Origin of the app

 #### Office.Extensibility.VbaTelemetryBreak

 Event generated when a macro-enabled file runs into a compile or runtime error